cloud-custodian/cloud-custodian/docs/source/azure/examples/functionappopencors-compute.rst

 .. _azure_examples_function_app_cors:

-Function Apps - Find Functions with Open CORS policy
+Function Apps - Find Functions with Open CORS Policy
 ===============================================================

 Filter to select all Function Apps with open an CORS policy.
-An open CORS policy here defined as a wildcard, "*".
+An open CORS policy here defined as a wildcard, `*`.

 .. code-block:: yaml